 - You know who your audience will be.
-By picking up existing material then you are able to asses the commercial potential before you shoot a single frame.
+By picking up existing material then you are able to assess the commercial potential before you shoot a single frame.
 By contrast, a ‘truly original’ screenplay won’t reveal its audience appeal until the film is about to hit cinemas and the studios can measure the ‘buzz’.

 - The story, characters and world have already been developed.
 This means you can take advantage of the years of development and honing that the original creators have already sunk into the idea.

 - There is a pre-existing fan base.
 Sure these guys will buy tickets, but they alone won’t be enough to make your movie a success.
 They will, however, talk about your movie online and help build ‘buzz’.
-Inevitably there will be a tension between what this small group of loyal fans want to see transfered to the big screen and what the bigger, broader cinema-going audience want from a popcorn movie but this is a minor concern for Hollywood execs (and there is an argument that they should ignore the hardcore fans to a greater extent than they already do).
+Inevitably there will be a tension between what this small group of loyal fans want to see transferred to the big screen and what the bigger, broader cinema-going audience want from a popcorn movie but this is a minor concern for Hollywood execs (and there is an argument that they should ignore the hardcore fans to a greater extent than they already do).

 Notes on ‘How original are Hollywood movies?’

 The data for today’s research came from The Numbers, Box Office Mojo, IMDb and Wikipedia.

 Next week I’m going to look at the proliferation of sequels, remakes and reboots in Hollywood.
 See it as a sequel to the smash hit article you’ve just finished reading.
 I am already looking into merchandising rights for the graphs…